CYBER WEEK -70%

 Implementing Stop-Loss and Take-Profit Mechanisms

 You can use Pine Script to set up stop-loss orders and take-profit evaluations, which are fundamental tools for managing risk.
+Setting take profits, alongside stop losses, is essential for a comprehensive risk management strategy, as it helps automate and optimize trade exits.

 Example: Stop-Loss Orders